-The Health Services Center is staffed by a nurse who is available for limited routine services.
-A local medical practice offers non-emergency care to resident students by self-initiation or arrangement through the college nurse.
+The Health Services Center is staffed by a registered nurse who is available for limited routine services.
+A local medical practice offers non-emergency care to all students by self-initiation or arrangement through the college nurse.
 In case of serious illness or emergency, appropriate medical personnel are consulted.
-All resident students are required to submit a certificate of medical examination and proof of immunizations prior to enrollment.
+All resident students are required to submit a certificate of medical examination and proof of immunizations, including the meningitis vaccine, prior to enrollment.